-Perhaps over the last year what began as comfort drinking turned into something more sinister?
+We have heard so many stories of increased drinking over the last few years so know this.
+You are not alone.
+Almost everyone has turned to a comfort behavior at times.
+But, perhaps what began as comfort drinking turned into something more sinister as time passed?
 Problematic drinking can sneak up on you!
-But, as we re-enter life again, it maybe time to consider whether all that drinking is necesssary.
+But, as we re-enter life again, it may be time to consider whether all that drinking is necessary.

 Drinking alcohol alone or closet-drinking